- Can you buy a car without a license in New York?

 - Remain active while the registration is valid, even if you don’t use the vehicle.

-- Be New York State insurance coverage, issued by a company licensed by the New York State Department of Financial Services and certified by the New York DMV.
-Out-of-state insurance is never acceptable.
+- Be New York coverage that’s issued by a company licensed by the New York State Department of Financial Services and certified by the New York DMV.

 - Be issued in the name of the vehicle registrant and remain in the name of the registrant at all times.